LinusDietz/tripmining/test/qualitymeasurements/README.md

 ###### Adding new trip
    Test data consists of a set of single trips.
 Each trip should be included within a yaml file named as
    <unique_name>.yml.
-The <unique_name> of the trip should also be incoded in the file as the name.
+The <unique_name> of the trip should also be included in the file as the name.
 Please
    refer the existing trip files for reference.

 ###### Adding new traveler